Jessica Simpson Shares Her Kids’ Heart Melting Reaction To Returning Home After Fire Evacuation

 Jessica Simpson is sharing the adorable reaction her two children had when they got back to their California home after being evacuated due to the recent wildfires that ravaged the area.
-The singer and business woman, who’s currently expecting her third child with husband Eric Johnson, revealed the touching way her kids celebrated being back home and safe in an interview with People earlier this week.
+The singer and businesswoman, who’s currently expecting her third child with husband Eric Johnson, revealed the touching way her kids celebrated being back home and safe in an interview with People earlier this week.

 “Recently when we were evacuated from our home due to the fires in California, we came home, and Maxwell and Ace both ran to put on their favorite costume,” Simpson said of her 6-year-old daughter and 5-year-old son’s reaction to being allowed back home.